yorktronic/yorktronic.github.io/_posts/2015-12-02-for-meat-in-meats.md

 title: Ordering food for a wedding, using python
 ---

-Yes, the post title is a little weird but just bear with me!
 I got married in late September and since money was tight for the wedding, I ended up writing a python script that helped to order exactly the correct amount of entrees.
 In the process of doing so I created what is probably the most humorous `for` loop I'll ever create:
 {% highlight python %}for meat in meats:{% endhighlight %}

 Full source below!